softwarepub/hermes/docs/source/tutorials/automated-publication-with-ci.md

      hermes init
    ```
    Now simply follow the steps through the setup.
+7. When you're done, don't forget to add, commit and push the changes and new files you just made!

 ```{important}
 Be advised: during the setup, you can choose to grant access to all of your projects on your social coding platform.